GPh83/resticterm/README.md

 # Contributing

-resticterm is written in C# and based on .NET 5
+**resticterm** is written in C# with .NET 5
+Console UI is Terminal.Gui - Terminal GUI toolkit for .NET : https://github.com/migueldeicaza/gui.cs
 Made with VS2019 Community.
-Solution file :restciterm.sln

 # Licence